pilrhealth/documentation/src/index.md

 template: home.hbt
 ---

-# PiLR Health is a platform for researchers that simplifies collecting mobile health data.
+# PiLR Health is a web platform for researchers that simplifies collecting mobile health data.

 ### [Getting Started](pages/getting-started)
 #### Learn what PiLR Health is all about.